chalatz/tours/pages/info/reviews-comments-content.md

     trip very comfortable.
 If I have the opportunity to visit Rhodes again, I would absolutely go on this trip again and request Mike as the driver. :)  I would also definitely recommend your services without a doubt to other people.<br>\nKeep up the great work!
-Kind regards, Janet (Oct 18th)  Lynn, MA USA\n\nNicholas Thank you very much!!!
+Kind regards, Janet (Oct 18th)  MA USA\n\nNicholas Thank you very much!!!
 Everything was perfect and we enjoyed the whole day.
 Michael is great and we had so much fun with him.
 I'm adding a screen shot of the review I published in TripAdvisor. <br>\nThank's again for everything.
 I'm sure we'll meet again.
 (Oct 17th) Keren Tel Aviv, Israel\n\nNicholas: Thank you for the tour.
 Rhodes was the highlight of our trip, and the tour with you was a large